openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 Spans are grouped by ID and stored on a local
 [Session window](https://kafka.apache.org/23/javadoc/org/apache/kafka/streams/kstream/SessionWindows.html),
-where the `traceId` becomes the token, and session inactivity gap (i.e. period of time without receiving a span with the same session) defines if a trace is still active or not.
+where the `traceId` becomes the token, and `trace-timeout` (default: 1 minute) (i.e. period of time without receiving a span with the same session; also known as session inactivity gap in Kafka Streams) defines if a trace is still active or not.
 This is evaluated on the next span received on the stream-- regardless of incoming `traceId`.
 If session window is closed, a trace message is emitted to the traces topic.

 ![Session Windows](https://kafka.apache.org/20/images/streams-session-windows-02.png)

-Each color represents a trace.
-The longer `inactivity gap` (default: 1 minute) we have, the longer we wait to close a window and the longer we wait to emit traces downstream for dependency link and additional aggregations; but also the more consistent the trace aggregation is.
+> Each color represents a trace.
+The longer `trace timeout` we have, the longer we wait to close a window and the longer we wait to emit traces downstream for dependency link and additional aggregations; but also the more consistent the trace aggregation is.
 If we choose a smaller gap, then we emit traces faster with the risk of breaking traces into